saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/v1/analytics/trends/tests</code></summary>
 <p/>

-Returns a set of data "buckets" representing tests that were run in each time interval defined by the request parameters.
+Return a set of data "buckets" representing tests that were run in each time interval defined by the request parameters.

 #### Parameters